ThatMG393/ESMRework/README.md

 Notes:
 - Make sure that the `lua` files are not in the `files` directory.
 - Make sure that the directory name of the `lua` files should be called `Roblox AFS Script`.
+- Click the `ProjectActivity` button in the main menj

 ## RPC
 Testing the RPC feature: